nicolascuestaquintero/personal_website/content/resume/_index.md

 Download the full version in [spanish](/pdf/cv_spanish.pdf) or [english](/pdf/cv_english.pdf) for more info.

 ### Profile
-Financial Engineer and candidate to a master's in computational and scientific modeling.
+Financial Engineer and candidate to a master's in Computational Science.
 Located in Medellín, Colombia, he considers himself as a Finance passionate and an R enthusiast, always trying to tackle financial problems from a quantitative and computational perspective.
-His recent experience has let him improve his computational skills, learn about Business Intelligence and dive deep into real estate and alternative investments Finance.
+His recent experience has let him improve his computational skills, learn about Business Intelligence and Analytics while diving deep down into real estate and alternative investments Finance.

 ### Experience
 &nbsp;